Jukunye/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line display third line
 7-file creates a file with text
-8-cwd_state writes the results of ls -la to another file
+8-cwd_state writes the results of ls -la to another file 9-duplicate_last_line duplicates the last line 10-no_more_js deletes all regular files with a .js extension